October 10th, 2013

-Yelp Review Filter Has Significantly Damaged (and Helped?)
+Yelp Review Filter Has Damaged (or Helped?)
 Local Businesses

 We have heard from a very large number of disgruntled local companies that have been negatively impacted by the Yelp review filter.
 The typical story is: